Dfsantana1/llama_index_es/docs/understanding/putting_it_all_together/apps/fullstack_app_guide.md

 import os
-from multiprocessing import Lock from multiprocessing.managers import BaseManager from llama_index import SimpleDirectoryReader, VectorStoreIndex, Document
+from multiprocessing import Lock from multiprocessing.managers import BaseManager from llama_index_es import SimpleDirectoryReader, VectorStoreIndex, Document

 # NOTE: for local testing only, do NOT deploy with your key hardcoded
 os.environ["OPENAI_API_KEY"] = "your key here"